heftapp/graphql_codegen/graphql_codegen/README.md

 for each `operation.graphql` the framework will generate a `operation.graphq.dart` file containing dart classes.

+Read more about the tool and motiation at the [GraphQL Codegen deep-dive](https://budde377.medium.com/graphql-codegen-deep-dive-37eee522e4e5) and on how you can structure your flutter apps with the tool on [Structure your Flutter GraphQL apps](https://budde377.medium.com/structure-your-flutter-graphql-apps-717ab9e46a5d).

 The builder relies on `json_serializable` to generate the actual serializers, so in addition to the two files mentioned above, it'll also generate a `operation.graphql.g.dart` file.